 Biosolids, another byproduct of treating wastewater, are used in generating compost for improving soil quality in landscaping and gardening.
-The compost is sold commercially through local retailers and nurseries under the brand names of Gardenville Alamo Gro and New Earth Landscapers Compost.
+The compost is sold commercially through local retailers and nurseries under the brand name of New Earth Landscapers Compost.

 Biogas (mostly composed of methane) generated during the treatment process is the newest addition to our environmental trifecta.

 Biogas is refined and compressed for the open market.

 SAWS has partnered with Ameresco, Inc. – a national energy company focusing on renewable energy – to treat and transfer at least 900,000 cubic feet of gas per day to a nearby commercial pipeline to sell on the open market, making San Antonio the first city to utilize biogas in this unique renewable energy strategy.

 Harnessing these valuable byproducts of the wastewater treatment process is beneficial for the environment – another demonstration of SAWS mission of providing sustainable, affordable water services.